Yaaaaaaassica/flink/docs/dev/table/streaming/joins.md

   ON r.currency = o.currency
 {% endhighlight %}

 Each record from the probe side will be joined with the current version of the build side table.
 In our example, the query is using the processing-time notion, so a newly appended order would always be joined with the most recent version of `LatestRates` when executing the operation.
-Note that the result is not deterministic for processing-time.

 In contrast to [regular joins](#regular-joins), the previous results of the temporal table join will not be affected despite the changes on the build side.
 Also, the temporal table join operator is very lightweight and does not keep any state.

 Compared to [time-windowed joins](#time-windowed-joins), temporal table joins do not define a time window within which the records will be joined.
 Records from the probe side are always joined with the build side's latest version at processing time.
 Thus, records on the build side might be arbitrarily old.

-Both [temporal table function join](#join-with-a-temporal-table-function) and temporal table join come from the same motivation but have different SQL syntax and runtime implementations:
+Both [temporal table function join](#temporal-table-function-joins) and temporal table join come from the same motivation but have different SQL syntax and runtime implementations:
-* The SQL syntax of the temporal table function join is a join UDTF, while the temporal table join uses the standard temporal table syntax introduced in SQL:2011.
+* The syntax of the temporal table function join is a join UDTF, while the temporal table join uses the regular temporal table query syntax introduced in SQL:2011.
-* The implementation of temporal table function joins actually joins two streams and keeps them in state, while temporal table joins just receive the only input stream and look up the external database according to the key in the record.
+* The implementation of temporal table function joins actually joins two streams and keeps them in state, while temporal table joins accept the only input stream and look up the database according to the key in the record.
 * The temporal table function join is usually used to join a changelog stream, while the temporal table join is usually used to join an external table (i.e. dimension table).

 Such behaviour makes a temporal table join a good candidate to express stream enrichment in relational terms.

-In the future, the temporal table join will support the features of temporal table function joins, i.e. support to temporal join a changelog stream.

 ### Usage

 The syntax of temporal table join is as follows:

 {% highlight sql %}
-SELECT [column_list]
+SELECT column-names
 FROM table1 [AS <alias1>]
-[LEFT] JOIN table2 FOR SYSTEM_TIME AS OF table1.proctime [AS <alias2>]
-ON table1.column-name1 = table2.column-name1
+[LEFT] JOIN table2 FOR SYSTEM_TIME AS OF PROCTIME() [AS <alias2>] ON table1.column-name1 = table2.key-name1
 {% endhighlight %}

 Currently, only support INNER JOIN and LEFT JOIN.
-The `FOR SYSTEM_TIME AS OF table1.proctime` should be followed after temporal table. `proctime` is a [processing time attribute](time_attributes.html#processing-time) of `table1`.
-This means that it takes a snapshot of the temporal table at processing time when joining every record from left table.
+The `FOR SYSTEM_TIME AS OF PROCTIME()` should be followed after temporal table, the meaning is snapshot the temporal table at processing time when joining every record from left table.

-For example, after [defining temporal table](temporal_tables.html#defining-temporal-table), we can use it as following.
+For example, after [defining temporal table](temporal_tables.html#defining-temporal-table), we can start using it.

 <div class="codetabs" markdown="1">
 <div data-lang="SQL" markdown="1">